Exploring the limits of strong membership inference attacks on large language models: Varying compute budget and training dataset size

 \subsection{Effects of scaling the training dataset size}

-We next run two sets of experiments to investigate the role of training-dataset size on MIA---beyond training on the Chinchilla-optimal number of tokens.
-We train 140M models on datasets ranging from 50K to 10M examples (again for a single epoch) and measure these models' susceptibility to LiRA.
-In Figure~\ref{fig:other-training:sizes}, we show the $\mathrm{ROC}$ curves for the different models, which suggest that $\mathrm{TPR}\text{@}\mathrm{FPR}$ is not necessarily positively correlated with decreasing the training dataset size.
-In other words, as we train models on smaller datasets, it is not always the case that $\mathrm{TPR}$ for a given $\mathrm{FPR}$ increases.
-Rather, $\mathrm{AUC}$ is highest for moderately sized datasets (around 1M examples, in this case with $\mathrm{AUC}$ of 0.753), and decreases for both very small and very large datasets (under 0.7, for both).
-Indeed, the capacity of the model also has an effect on susceptibility to successful strong MIA.
+We next run two sets of experiments to study the role of training dataset size on MIAs---beyond training on the Chinchilla-optimal number of tokens.
+We train $140$M models on datasets ranging from $50$K to $10$M samples (again for $1$ epoch) and attack these models with LiRA.
+In Figure~\ref{fig:other-training:sizes}, we show $\roc$ curves for the different models.
+As we train models on smaller datasets, for a given $\fpr$, $\tpr$ does not always increase.
+This suggests that $\tpr$ at fixed $\fpr$ is not necessarily positively correlated with decreasing the training set size.
+Rather, $\auc$ is highest for moderately sized datasets (around $1$M samples, $\auc{=}0.753$), and decreases for both very small and very large datasets (under $\auc{=}0.7$ for both).
+Indeed, the capacity of the model also has an effect on susceptibility to strong MIAs.\looseness=-1

-In Figure~\ref{fig:other-training:fixed-sized}, we train different model sizes with a fixed training set size of $2^{23}\approx 8.3$M examples---a number that is significantly larger than Chinchilla-optimal for several of our models (e.g., 10M, 44M).
-We plot the average and standard deviation of $\mathrm{TPR}$ rates, where we repeat this experiment 16 times using different random seeds, which has the effect of dictating the batch order.
-That is, for each model size, we train 16 sets of 128 reference models, and we also vary the target model over each experimental run.
-We include the associated $\mathrm{AUC}$-$\mathrm{ROC}$ curves for each model size in Appendix~\ref{app:sec:limits}, which are consistent with Figure~\ref{fig:other-training:fixed-sized} in demonstrating MIA prediction variability.
-We observe a monotonic increase in $\mathrm{TPR}$ at different fixed $\mathrm{FPR}$s as the model size increases.
-Notice, this is quite different from results in Figure~\ref{fig:chinchilla:sizes}, where we scale the training set size with model size.
+In Figure~\ref{fig:other-training:fixed-sized}, we train different model sizes with a fixed training set size of $2^{23}{\approx}8.3$M samples---significantly more tokens than is Chinchilla-optimal for several models (e.g., $10$M, $44$M).
+We plot the mean and standard deviation of $\tpr$ at fixed $\fpr$, where we run the attack $16$ times using different random seeds, which has the effect of dictating the batch order.
+For each model size, we train $16$ sets of $128$ reference models, and we also vary the target model over each attack.
+We include the associated $\rocauc$ for each model size in Appendix~\ref{app:sec:limits}, which are consistent with the MIA prediction variability in Figure~\ref{fig:other-training:fixed-sized}.
+We observe a monotonic increase in $\tpr$ at different $\fpr$s as model size increases.
+This is quite different from Figure~\ref{fig:chinchilla:sizes}, where we scale the training set size with model size.
 As model capacity grows, vulnerability to MIA also grows if we keep the training set size constant.
-Further, we also note that there is significantly more variance in $\mathrm{TPR}$ for larger model sizes and at smaller fixed $\mathrm{FPR}$.\looseness=-1
+Further, there is significantly more variance in $\tpr$ for larger model sizes and at smaller fixed $\fpr$.\looseness=-1